A world economic recovery, as witnessed from equity market

 6.0% while farm machinery shipments decreased by 13.8%.

-agriculture equipment is improving.
-The U.S.-Russia trade bill will
+and agriculture equipment is improving.
+The U.S.-Russia trade

-boost the U.S.'s export of construction equipment to Russia -- the
+bill will boost the U.S.'s export of construction equipment to

-11th largest export market for U.S. construction equipment.
+Russia -- the 11th largest export market for U.S. construction

-According to an earlier report published by the Association of
+equipment.
+According to an earlier report published by the

-on a monthly basis, core machinery order in November 2012 grew
+Office, on a monthly basis, core machinery order in November 2012

-September.
-Recovery in capital spending and higher orders from the
+fall in September.
+Recovery in capital spending and higher orders

 Also, overseas demand for machinery grew a whopping 17.0% in